AIM-IT4/QuantitativeDerivativeModels/README.md

 ## Contributing 🤝

-We welcome contributions!
+I welcome contributions!
 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on how to contribute.

 ## License 📝